 Taking a lawsuit all the way to trial can be expensive, stressful, and time-consuming.
 Moreover, each side rarely knows for sure what to expect when their case goes to a jury.
 This uncertainty often motivates the parties to reach a compromise outside court rather than leaving the outcome to chance.
 A settlement can be reached relatively soon after the case is filed if the facts are clear, or it may be reached after the discovery process concludes.
 Gathering evidence can give each side a better sense of how a judge or jury likely would resolve a dispute.
 At other times, they may not reach a settlement until just before the trial date.

-Some states require the parties to participate in a settlement conference before they can take a lawsuit to trial.
-It is relatively short and less formal than a trial, although a judge will oversee the conference.
+A settlement conference is relatively short and less formal than a trial, although a judge often will oversee the conference.
 They may hold it in the judge’s chambers or in a conference room.
 If either or both parties have an attorney, the attorneys also will attend the conference.
 If a company is involved, it will need to send someone who has the authority to reach a settlement on the company’s behalf.

 Procedures in a Settlement Conference